Mandy Len Catron, Congress 2019 guest blogger

 Corey Payette, Artistic Director of Urban Ink in Vancouver, found that his early love of musical theatre inspired him to try playwriting: “I started writing because there were no roles for me, unless it was chorus member number two.”
 Now he works to help other Indigenous actors and playwrights find their place.
 “My work as an artist really has been shaped by the reclamation of my Indigenous self,” he said.
 “Just because the stories we’ve been told have positioned us in a certain way doesn’t mean those are the stories we have to keep telling.”

 Kane encouraged non-Native audience members to think about how they might support Indigenous work by simply stepping aside and making space for Indigenous folks to lead the way.
+To learn more, have a look at the event photo album, and stay tuned for the video!

 Mandy Len Catron is a writer and a faculty member in UBC’s Optional Residency MFA program in Creative Writing.
 Catron is the author of How to Fall in Love with Anyone: A Memoir in Essays.
 The book was listed for the 2018 RCB Taylor Prize and the Kobo Emerging Writer Award.
 Her writing can be found in The New York Times, The Guardian, The Rumpus, The Washington Post, and The Walrus as well as literary journals and anthologies.
 She teaches creative writing at the University of British Columbia.